Ballet Episode YKTTW Discussion

 - In the short "Loon Lake" from the Tiny Toon Adventures episode "Music Day", Shirley the Loon attends a ballet class alongside the snooty Perfecto Prep swans, led by Giselle.
 The Swans bully her, mostly by making fun of the way she talks, but with Babs' encouragement (and backstage sabotage), Shirley manages to outshine the Swans at their recital.

-- In an episode of Arthur Binky joins a ballet class, and in other episodes this interest in ballet continues.
+- In an episode of Arthur Binky joins a ballet class, and in other episodes (including "Revenge of the Chip") this interest in ballet continues.

 - One episode of Alvin and the Chipmunks has a boy who's a ballet dancer stay with the Chipmunks.
 The story ends with the boy and Alvin (the latter wearing a pink tutu) performing a spectacular pas de deux.